Policy

 Government investments in climate action and conservation are at an all-time high.
 We need to keep that momentum going.

-But the actions we take in this decade will significantly influence our ability to slow species and habitat loss and put us firmly on a path to limit warming to 1.5 degrees Celsius, the level scientists agree will avoid the worst impacts of climate change.
+The actions we take this decade will significantly influence our ability to slow the loss of plant and animal species and put us firmly on a path to limit warming to 1.5 degrees Celsius, the level scientists agree will avoid the worst impacts of climate change.

 Climate and Conservation Policies for the Win